---

 ##### Render errors only

 React error boundaries **only catch errors during rendering, in lifecycle methods, and in constructors**.
 They do **not** catch errors in event handlers, asynchronous code (`setTimeout`, `Promise`), or native errors.
-See [Handling Non-Render Errors](https://docs.sentry.io/platforms/react-native/integrations/error-boundary.md#handling-non-render-errors) for how to handle those.
+For a fallback UI that covers those cases too, use [`Sentry.GlobalErrorBoundary`](https://docs.sentry.io/platforms/react-native/integrations/error-boundary.md#showing-a-fallback-ui-for-fatal-errors).

 ##### Recommended on Android